 Google and Microsoft Cloud are two cloud-based services available for nonprofit organisations.
 While there are similarities between the two, there are also significant differences.

-One of the main differences between Google for Nonprofits and Microsoft Cloud for Nonprofits is the specific tools each platform provides.
-G Suite is generally focused on communication and collaboration tools such as email, messaging, and document sharing.
+One of the main differences between Google Workspace and Microsoft Cloud for Nonprofits is the specific tools each platform provides.
+Google Workspace (formerly called G Suite) is generally focused on communication and collaboration tools such as email, messaging, and document sharing.
 In contrast, Microsoft Cloud for Nonprofits focuses more on productivity tools, data management, and analytics.

-Google for Nonprofits includes access to G Suite for Nonprofits, which includes tools such as Gmail, Google Drive, and Google Calendar, among others.
+Google for Nonprofits includes access to Google Workspace, which includes tools such as Gmail, Google Drive, and Google Calendar, among others.
 These tools can be used to increase productivity, enhance communication, and collaborate on projects.
-G Suite also provides features like Google Analytics, Google Ad Grants, and YouTube Nonprofit Program.
+Google Workspace also provides features like Google Analytics, Google Ad Grants, and YouTube Nonprofit Program.

 Benefits of Microsoft 365 compared to Google